 That idea and concept is consistent in all of my topics, so I can transition from each of them and show that self-love is always possible.
 I do also share my personal experiences, and I always discuss my journey with growth and self-love whether it’s as a mom or a woman with disabilities.
 That idea still reigns supreme even in those more personal discussions.

 If you can find an overall umbrella theme and concept that ties your multi-niches and topics together, your blog will thrive.
 It gives your blog a core.
-It also helps the readers who only come for one aspect be able to find other posts and topics too.
-It helps unify all of your posts into more options that readers may not have even realized.
+Also, it also helps the readers who only come for one aspect be able to find other posts and topics too.
+This will help unify all of your posts into more options that readers may not have even realized.

 See, it’s very possible to not have one specific niche.
 While having that one topic is amazing, not everyone will want to write about one thing all of the time.
 This way, everyone not only has options, but people can blog as they please and readers can have variety.
-It comes down to three things.
+It can come down to four things.